Jimmy Tarbuck

-James Joseph Tarbuck (born 6 February 1940) is an English comedian, singer, actor, entertainer and game show host.
+James Joseph "Jimmy" Tarbuck (born 6 February 1940) is an English comedian, singer, actor, entertainer and game show host.

 Tarbuck was a host of Sunday Night at the London Palladium in the mid-1960s and hosted numerous game shows and quiz shows on ITV during the 1970s, 1980s and early 1990s.
 He is also known for leading ITV's Live from Her Majesty's and its subsequent incarnations during the 1980s.

 Actress, television and radio presenter Liza Tarbuck is his daughter.